 Reader in Forensic & Neurodevelopmental Psychiatry, UK

 Dr Craig completed a dual training in Psychiatry (FRCPsych) and Obstetrics & Gynaecology (FRCOG).
 He was subsequently awarded an MRC(UK) Clinical Training Fellowship to complete a PhD into the effects of sex hormones on the brain using in vivo brain imaging.
 His research and clinical interests remain focused on translational aspects of reproductive and neurodevelopmental psychiatry.
 He is Director of the National Female Hormone Clinic at the Maudsley Hospital and Reader in Neurodevelopmental Psychiatry at the IoPPN, Kings College London.

-Co-Founder, Ellpha Project, USA
+Co-Founder, Ellpha Project, EU

 Stephanie is the CEO and co-founder of Ellpha, the first Artificial Intelligence program designed to detect and help fight gender bias in content, systems or processes.

 She trained as an Aeronautics engineer in Ecole Centrale Paris and has always had a passion for science, data and technology.
 After working in the Aeronautics industry, she spent 20 years in the fmcg industry leading global strategic insights teams and understanding the consumers psychology and behaviours behind market growth.

 The science around unconscious bias resonates with Stephanie’s own life experience as a daughter, sister, mother and passionate manager & mentor of women in the workplace.

 In 2017 this instilled her drive to use data and AI to accelerate reaching gender parity and co-found the ellpha project.